-- Press the (3) button for 5 seconds, the keypad will beep.
+- 1. Press the (3) button for five seconds, the keypad will beep.
 The backlighting of the keypad will flash indicating the learn mode. - 2.
 Enter the 5-digit authority code.
 Keypad will provide a long beep that will stop after you have defined an access number. - 3.
 Press and release the button that corresponds to the access number.
-For example, press(1/2) (1) button for access #1 and press (3/4) (2) button for access #2.
-During this activity you are defining 1 of 5 (4) access numbers.
+For example, press (1/2)(1) button for access #1 and press (3/4)(2) button for access #2.
+During this activity, you are defining one of five (4) access numbers.
 A subsequent code will be assigned to this access #.
 The keypad will provide confirmation beep after this single button press. - 4.
 Enter your new 5-digit access code.
-The keypad will provide confirmation beeps. - Re-enter new access code.
-The keypad will provide confirmation beeps.
+The keypad will provide confirmation beeps. - 5.
+Re-enter your new access code.
+The keypad will provide confirmation bees. - 6.
 Repeat process to assign additional access codes.

-Note: Up to 5 (4) different access codes can be assigned at one time.
+Note: Up to five (4) different access codes can be assigned at one time.
 As additional access codes are defined, pre-existing access codes are overwritten.
 For example, if a new access code is assigned for access #3 code is no longer available.